rubo77/Goldkarpfen/README.md

 - press r and A check for **updates** and install with r and U
 - press r and w to check what's new in the streams you follow
 - press h for more features

-### OPTIONAL: GOPHER instead of HTTP
-(dependency: geomyidae or alike)
-NOTE: Do something similar if you want to use a different http-server than darkhttpd.

-    cp start-services.sh my-start-services.sh
-    cp stop-services.sh my-stop-services.sh

-Edit `my-start-service.sh` and comment out darkhttpd lines and add the gopher related lines:

-    #darkhttpd archives/ --port $2 --daemon --log server.log --maxconn 10 --no-server-id --no-listing --pidfile ./tmp/darkhttpd.pid | sed 's/^/ \* /'
-    geomyidae -b archives -p $2 -logfile server.log python3 start-hidden-service.py $1 $2 70 #80 for http, 70 for gopher

-Edit `my-stop-service.sh` and comment out darkhttp lines and add:

-    killall geomyidae #or come up with something more elaborated if you are running multiple instances

-### BE SURE TO USE THE LATEST GOLDKARPFEN:
-From a running Goldkarpfen (>= 2.1.42) you should be able to update via [r][A] [r][U]

-### Further Information
-- help-en.dat
-- MORE_ABOUT_GOLDKARPFEN.TXT
-- FAQ.TXT
-- ITP-DEFINITION
-- address_migration.txt

 #LICENSE:CC0